Australian Volunteers Program

-While COVID-19 impacts the ability for Australians to travel overseas, a wide range of professional skills are still needed to contribute to development.
-If you are interested in volunteering remotely, please look at the program website.
-Most volunteer assignments require qualifications and demonstrated professional experience.
+While COVID-19 has impacted the ability of Australians to travel overseas, a wide range of professional skills are still needed to support the development needs of overseas partner organisations.
+Most assignments do require qualifications and demonstrated professional experience.

-Advice on responsible volunteering is available on Smartraveller.
+Advice on responsible volunteering is available on the Smartraveller website.

 Volunteers are placed within partner organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.

-Australian volunteers work with a range of partner organisations including non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.
+Partner organisations include non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.

 Australian partner organisations

-To encourage greater community involvement, Australian-based organisations can participate in the Australian Volunteers Program by joining with partner organisations.
-This is a great way for Australian organisations to develop new relationships with organisations overseas, or to strengthen existing links, while contributing to international development.
+Australian organisations can also get involved in the Australian Volunteers Program by linking with partner organisations overseas and providing professional support to volunteers while on assignment.
 Australian partner organisations include government departments, educational institutions, NGOs and private sector enterprises.